IntrepidPursuits/sherpa/ios/ios_project_setup.md

 1. Add, commit and push the changes.

 1. Setup Jenkins jobs
+    - Find and navigate to the `iOS` folder in the main Jenkins menu
+    - Navigate to the appropriate sub-folder based on the type of project you're creating.
-    - Copy `ios-template` and replace the variables as directed.
+    - Copy `ios-template`, and replace the variables as directed.
 Add the "Record Master Coverage" post-build step to get code coverage comparisons.
     - Copy `ios-pull-request-template` on Jenkins and replace the variables as directed.
 Jenkins is already configured to re-test a pull request if you comment "retest this please" on a PR in Github.
 To change this phrase, go to Build Triggers and click Advanced, then fill in the "Trigger phrase" field with your desired phrase.
     - To add Slack notifications:
         - Go to the "Slack Notifications" post-build step and confirm you want the notifications selected.